htw-inka/cam-intrinsics-db/README.md

 *Markus Konrad <konrad@htw-berlin.de>, June 2014*

-*INKA Research Group, HTW Berlin - http://inka.htw-berlin.de*
+*INKA Research Group / Project MINERVA, HTW Berlin - http://inka.htw-berlin.de/inka/projekte/minerva/*

 This repository contains a simple [OpenCV](http://opencv.org)-based automatic camera calibration tool and a database containing XML files with camera matrix and distortion coefficients for different devices that have so far been determined using this tool.